MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 ### Recommendations

-The recommendation section on this page provides pro- and reactive insights and recommendations about various aspects of your automation estate, such as sudden automation failures, work queues at risk of not meeting their service level agreement (SLA) targets, and unused machines or machine groups in the environment.
+The recommendations section offers both proactive and reactive insights, along with suggestions concerning various elements of your automation landscape.
+This includes addressing sudden automation failures, work queues at risk of not meeting their service level agreement (SLA) targets, and unused machines or machine groups in the environment.
 These recommendations can help you identify areas for improvement and take appropriate action based on their impact.
-Learn more about the recommendation feature in automation center [here](automation-center-recommendations.md).
+For more information, see [automation center recommendations](automation-center-recommendations.md).

 ## Runs tab

-This tab presents a consolidated view of cloud and desktop flow run data, displayed in a *hierarchical* list-view.
-The data is organized based on top-level cloud flows, and if a cloud flow has one or more child flows (supporting both cloud and desktop children), the child flow names are indented and preceded by a *'>'* character.
+This tab presents a consolidated view of cloud and desktop flow run data displayed in a hierarchical list-view.
+The data is organized based on top-level cloud flows.
+If a cloud flow has one or more child flows (supporting both cloud and desktop children), the child flow names are indented and preceded by a *'>'* character.
 This view is useful in scenarios where individual flow session runs succeeded, but other dependent runs failed, ultimately resulting in the top-level flow's failure.
-By displaying these runs in connection to their parent, this view enhances automation monitoring and enables efficient root cause analysis if there are exceptions.
+By displaying these runs in connection to their parent, this view enhances automation monitoring and enables efficient root cause analysis of any exceptions.

 :::image type="content" source="media/automation-center/automation-center-runs-tab.png" alt-text="Screenshot of the runs page on automation center." lightbox="media/automation-center/automation-center-runs-tab.png":::